ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, The identifier of the transaction to end.

-Executing the ``etxn`` results in a call to the transaction's messaging handler to take necessary action such as resource cleanup.
+Executing the ``etxn`` results in a call to the transaction's messaging handler to take necessary actions such as resource cleanup.

 .. code-block:: xml
-    :emphasize-lines: 6
+    :emphasize-lines: 7

     <btxn from="Actor1" to="Actor2" txnId="t1" handler="SoapMessaging"/>
     <send id="dataSend" desc="Send data" from="Actor1" to="Actor2" txnId="t1">